phihdn/go-data-structures/README.md

 # Go Data Structures

 This repository contains implementations of various data structures in Go.
-Each implementation includes:
+Each impleme4. **Stack** - A LIFO (Last In First Out) data structure that supports push and pop operations
+5. **Queue** - A FIFO (First In First Out) data structure that supports enqueue and dequeue operations
+6. **Trie** - A tree-like data structure used for efficient storage and retrieval of strings, commonly used for autocomplete and spell checking
+7. **Heap** - A specialized tree-based data structure that satisfies the heap property, used for priority queues and heap sorttion includes:

 - Clean, well-documented Go code
 - Comprehensive test coverage